Updated Mar 14, 2026§ For Vehicles

 Under a minute from movement to phone call.
 The Drive's long-term review reported similar times.
 That speed matters because most motorcycle thefts involve loading the bike into a van and driving away.
 The faster you know, the better your chances of catching them before the van disappears.

 The phone call is what sets Monimoto apart from AirTags and other Bluetooth trackers.
-A push notification is easy to miss.
-A phone call isn't.
-I got woken up at 3 AM once because a delivery truck bumped my bike.
-Annoying, sure.
-But I'd rather lose ten minutes of sleep than my motorcycle.
+A push notification is easy to miss -- a phone call isn't.

 Monimoto 9 vs Monimoto 7: Which One?